-The umbrella brand Sika together with some 830 Sika product trademarks sharpen the company's competitive edge.
+The umbrella brand Sika together with some 838 Sika product trademarks sharpen the company's competitive edge.
 Hence the crucial role of trademark protection as a management task performed both globally, at Group level, and locally, at national level.
-In total, Sika held 10,500 trademark registrations in 161 countries at the end of 2014.
+In total, Sika held 10'469 trademark registrations in 163 countries at the end of 2015.
 Sika AG continuously monitors its trademarks and takes consistent legal action in cases of infringement.

-Sika as a strong brand itself provides numerous brand families, all of which enjoy high brand awareness.
-Often they not only stand for the product itself but even give a name to a whole product category.
+Sika as a strong corporate brand provides numerous brand families, all of which enjoy high awareness.
+Often they do not only stand for the product itself but have even given a name to the whole product category.

-- Sika MaxTack®: Brand new power grab adhesive. - Sikaflex®: Polyurethane-based sealants for a wide range of sealing applications. - Sikasil®: Silicone sealants for all types of applications. - Sika Boom®: Professional polyurethane-foam-range for sealing, bonding and damping. - SikaBond[®]: Bonding solutions for all your needs. - Sikalastic®: Liquid applied waterproofing systems. - Sikagard[®]: Professional solutions for cleaning and protection. - Sika AnchorFix[®]: Sika solutions for all types of anchoring applications. - Sikadur[®]: Our strong and long lasting epoxy-based adhesives. - Sikafloor®: Strength and beauty combined in our Sikafloor products. - Sika[®] ViscoCrete[®]: Sika admixtures that bring innovative options to concrete mix design. - Sikafloor®: Flooring systems which contribute to higher process reliability and effectiveness. - Sarnafil® and Sikaplan®: Long lasting thermoplastic roofing membranes and solutions.
+- Sika MaxTack®: Brand new power grab adhesive. - Sikaflex®: Polyurethane-based sealants for a wide range of sealing applications. - Sikasil®: Silicone sealants for all types of applications. - Sika Boom®: Professional polyurethane-foam-range for sealing, bonding and damping. - SikaBond®: Bonding solutions for all your needs. - Sikalastic®: Liquid applied waterproofing systems. - Sikagard®: Professional solutions for cleaning and protection. - Sika AnchorFix®: Sika solutions for all types of anchoring applications. - Sikadur®: Our strong and long lasting epoxy-based adhesives. - Sikafloor®: Strength and beauty combined in our Sikafloor products. - Sika® ViscoCrete®: Sika admixtures that bring innovative options to concrete mix design. - Sikafloor ®: Flooring systems which contribute to higher process reliability and effectiveness. - Sarnafil® and Sikaplan®: Long lasting thermoplastic roofing membranes and solutions.